ericamanga/SoybeanSeedModel/README.md

 # SoybeanSeedModel
-These files was prepared and used to run FBA with 'Glycine max' (soybean) seed Genome-Scale Metabolic Model
+These files were prepared and used to run FBA with 'Glycine max' (soybean) seed Genome-Scale Metabolic Model

 The main script to run FBA (without photon) is 'FBA_soybean.m' file, while in 'Code' directory, there are additional scripts numbered from 1 to 7.
 To run some of these scripts, the files 'RxnsToRmvSoy.txt' and 'RxnsRoAddSoy.txt' were used, as well as 'CELLWALL_biomass.txt'.